 Welcome to the Memorial Arch

-Often mistaken for the beginning of the Great Ocean Road, the Memorial Arch was originally built in honour of Major W.T.B McCormack, honorary engineer to the Great Ocean Road Trust and chairman of the Country Roads Board.
+Often mistaken for the start of the Great Ocean Road, the Memorial Arch is a significant landmark that pays homage to Major W.T.B.
+McCormack, the honorary engineer of the Great Ocean Road Trust and the chairman of the Country Roads Board.
+This arch stands as a tribute to the returned servicemen, symbolizing their sacrifice and dedication.

-The first arch stood at ‘The Springs’ near Cathedral Rock, constructed from enormous Mountain Ash logs.
-When the road first opened to the public, tollgates were put in place charging visitors as well as drivers to tour the road.
-This Memorial Arch was demolished when the tolls were removed in 1936.
+The original arch was constructed at ‘The Springs’ near Cathedral Rock, made from massive Mountain Ash logs.
+When the road first opened to the public, tollgates were established to charge visitors and drivers for using the scenic route.
+However, this first Memorial Arch was demolished in 1936 when the tolls were abolished.

-In 1972 a third arch was built at Eastern View however that was reduced to ashes by the fires of Ash Wednesday in 1983.
-Photographed at the top are Daryl and Ted Babington who delivered the logs for the third Arch.
+In 1972, a third arch was built at Eastern View, but tragedy struck again when it was destroyed by the Ash Wednesday bushfires in 1983.
+The men photographed above, Daryl and Ted Babington, were instrumental in delivering the logs for this ill-fated structure.

 What's nearby